informaticaucm-TPI/2425-Practica0/en/README.md

 ![image](../img/MD02.png)

 Check that you have the "*Mylyn WikiText 3.0*" plugin installed.
-Both in FDI labs and on your own computer installation, it will appear by default as long as you are using the recommended version of Eclipse.
+Both in FDI labs and on your own computer installation, it will appear by default as long as you are using the recommended version of Eclipse. -->

-## Appendix 2: Configuring Eclipse to use a different JRE
+## Appendix 1: Configuring Eclipse to use a different JRE

-As stated at the beginning of these instructions, the version of Eclipse that we are using comes with a Java 17 installation.
-If you prefer, you can use a different version of Java (for instance, in your laptop) by modifying your *workspace* preferences as follows:

-Select *Window* -> *Preferences*, type "JRE" in the search textbox, navigate to the option *Java* -> *Installed JREs* and click on the *Add...* button.
+If your computer does not have Java 21 installed, you will have to install it yourself (https://www.oracle.com/java/technologies/downloads/#java21) and then modify your workspace preferences.
+To do so, select *Window* -> *Preferences*, then type "JRE" in the search textbox or navigate to the option *Java* -> *Installed JREs* and click on the *Add...* button.

 ![image](../img/JREworkspace01.png)